RNAcentral/rnacentral-webcode/rnacentral/portal/templates/portal/docs/rfam-annotations.md

 These sequences can be browsed by searching for [`rfam_problems:"incomplete_sequence"`](/search?q=rfam_problems:%22incomplete_sequence%22).

-### 2. Bacterial contamination
+### 2. Potential contamination

-When a **Eukaryotic sequence** matches an Rfam family that is only found in **Bacteria**, this could indicate bacterial contamination or taxonomic misclassification.
+For example, when a **Eukaryotic sequence** matches an Rfam family that is only found in **Bacteria**, this could indicate bacterial contamination or taxonomic misclassification.

 #### Examples